acdh-oeaw/prosnet-workflows/docs/poetry-ruff.md

 * `options`: Arguments with which to run `poetry run ruff`.
 Default is `check`, which runs Ruff as linter.
 Set this explicitly to override the default, e.g. use `format` to run Ruff as code formatter.
 See the Ruff [linter](https://docs.astral.sh/ruff/linter/) and [formatter](https://docs.astral.sh/ruff/formatter/) docs for details on more fine-grained settings.
 * `python-version`: The Python version for which to set up Poetry, which is used to run Ruff.
 For APIS projects, the prosnet-workflows default should work best.

-**Other configurations**

-The `name` of your workflow can be whatever makes sense to you.
-It's how the workflow will show up in the "Actions" tab.
+### Additional notes

-If you use two Ruff workflows in the same repository, take care to name them differently to make it easier to differentiate workflow runs.
-The same applies to the `jobs` section in the config as well as the file names themselves.
+If you use two Ruff workflows in the same repository, take care to use different `name`s, job names and file names for easier differentiation between the workflows and individual workflow runs.